 Ross Lyon - Senior Coach

 Ross Lyon was appointed as the club’s Senior Coach at the end of the 2011 season.
-The father of three had been the senior coach for the past five seasons at St Kilda before his appointment, where in 121 games he took the Saints to four finals’ series and three grand finals in two years (including the 2010 drawn grand final).
+Before his appointment, the father of three had been the senior coach for five seasons at St Kilda, where in 121 games he took the Saints to four finals’ series and three grand finals in two years (including the 2010 drawn grand final).
 His tenure at St Kilda followed assistant coaching roles at Sydney (2004-2006), Carlton (2000-2003) and Richmond (1996-1999).
-As a player, Lyon notched up 127 games with Fitzroy over 10 years before a knee injury ended his career in 1995 after a further two games for Brisbane.
+As a player, Lyon notched up 127 games with Fitzroy over 10 years, and a further two for Brisbane before a knee injury ended his career in 1995.

 Michael Prior - Defensive Coach

 Michael Prior joined Fremantle at the end of 2007 as the club’s skills coach.
 He played a total of 90 AFL games, including 81 with Essendon after being selected at number 3 in the 1992 National Draft.
 Prior moved to West Coast in 2001 and played nine games in two years before retiring at the end of the 2002 season.
 He was East Fremantle assistant coach in 2005 and East Perth Colts coach in 2006 and 2007, winning a premiership in 2006.
 He was appointed an assistant coach at Fremantle at the end of the 2010 season.

 Roger Hayden was appointed Fremantle’s development coach at the end of 2011 following his retirement as a player after a 128-game career with the club.
 He also played for South Fremantle in the WAFL during their 2005 premiership year.
 Hayden’s role focuses on the development of younger Fremantle players and assisting in the team’s defensive capabilities.